-Our common stock is listed on The NASDAQ Stock Market.
-Under the rules of The NASDAQ Stock Market, independent directors must comprise a majority of our Board.
-In addition, the rules of The NASDAQ Stock Market require that all the members of such committees be independent.
+Our common stock is listed on The Nasdaq Capital Market.
+Under the Nasdaq Listing Rules, independent directors must comprise a majority of our Board.
+In addition, the Nasdaq Listing Rules require that all the members of such committees be independent.
 Audit committee members must also satisfy the independence criteria set forth in Rule 10A-3 under the Securities Exchange Act of 1934, as amended, or the Exchange Act.
-Compensation committee members must also satisfy the independence criteria established by The NASDAQ Stock Market in accordance with Rule 10C-1 under the Exchange Act.
-Under the rules of The NASDAQ Stock Market, a director will only qualify as an "independent director" if, among other qualifications, in the opinion of that company's board of directors, that person does not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
+Compensation committee members must also satisfy the independence criteria established by the Nasdaq Listing Rules in accordance with Rule 10C-1 under the Exchange Act.
+Under the Nasdaq Listing Rules, a director will only qualify as an "independent director" if, among other qualifications, in the opinion of that company's board of directors, that person does not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.

 Our Board undertook a review of its composition, the composition of its committees and the independence of each director.
-Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, including family relationships, our Board has determined that Mr. Holmer, Mr. Catlin, Ms. Jacques, Dr. Jenkins and Dr. Salzmann do not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under the Rules of The NASDAQ Stock Market and the SEC.
-Mr. Panayiotopoulos, during his period of service as a director in 2019 until March 6, 2020, was also determined by our Board to be independent as that term is defined under the Rules of The NASDAQ Stock Market and the SEC.
+Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, including family relationships, our Board has determined that Mr. Holmer, Mr. Catlin, Ms. Jacques, Dr. Jenkins, Dr. Salzmann, Dr. Altmeyer, and Dr. Ben do not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under the Nasdaq Listing Rules and the SEC.